 Dr. Mark Hall: Left of elevator on Level 2.

 Dr. Jeremy Stone: Right.
 Across the corridor from Body Analysis, our next port of call.

-Dr. Mark Hall: [Removing the pants of the dead doctor] Have a look at his buttocks.
+Dr. Mark Hall: [Removing the pants of a dead doctor] Have a look at his buttocks.

 Dr. Jeremy Stone: Senile...

 Dr. Mark Hall: This took time.
-Regardless of what made her do it, this took time.
+Regardless of what made her do it, it took time.
 There's a chance someone's still alive.

 [Dutton has just finished drawing a picture on the blackboard of a scientist examining a specimen under a microscope.
 A speech balloon from the slide says "Take us to your leader".
 His students all laugh]

 Dr. Charles Dutton: I'm glad you're amused gentlemen, but it might just turn out to be true.
-During this symposium, we will discuss the possibility that intelligent life on a distant planet may be no larger than a flea.
+During this symposium, we'll discuss the possibility that intelligent life on a distant planet may be no larger than a flea.

 Dr. Charles Dutton: Perhaps no larger than... a bacterium.